-b.
+- b.
 Senate Bill 814 will be presented on the ballot with vague and misleading language that highlights a "nonpartisan merit-based system" for the filling of judicial vacancies and fails to acknowledge that the Amendment will move power for the filling of judicial vacancies from the Governor to the N.C.G.A.
-Senate Bill 814 gives the N.C.G.A.-a partisan, political body-the power to nominate the ultimate candidates for judicial vacancies to the c.
-House Bill 1092 will be presented on the ballot with vague and misleading language stating that the NC Constitution will be amended "to require photo identification to vote in person" without in anyway specifying what this voter ID will consist of, and without acknowledging that the Amendment requires the N.C.G.A. to pass additional legislation determining what photographic identification will be sufficient, and without specifying that there may be exemptions and what they will be.
+Senate Bill 814 gives the N.C.G.A.-a partisan, political body-the power to nominate the ultimate candidates for judicial vacancies to the Governor.
+This amendment would also grant the General Assembly with the new power that would exempt all legislation from the check of a gubernatorial veto as long as the bill contained a judicial nominee or appointment.
+The omission of these sweeping new grants of power to the N.C.G.A. from the ballot language is misleading.
+By failing even to note this fundamental change to the NC Constitution in the caption, the N.C.G.A. has failed in its duty to submit the amendment proposal to the qualified voters of North Carolina. - language stating that the NC Constitution will be amended "to require photo identification to vote in person" without in anyway specifying what this voter ID will consist of, and without acknowledging that the Amendment requires the N.C.G.A. to pass additional legislation determining what photographic identification will be sufficient, and without specifying that there may be exemptions and what they will be.
 Under this broad language, the N.C.G.A. could later require something as difficult to obtain as a United States Government issued passport before allowing a person to vote, effectively disenfranchising the overwhelming majority of the population.
 On the other extreme, the N.C.G.A. may fail to enact any implementing legislation, leading to chaos as precints enact different inconsistent requirements.
 By presenting only this vague and misleading question on the ballot, the N.C.G.A. has failed in its duty to submit the amendment proposal to the qualified voters of North Carolina.

+- d.
+Senate Bill 75 will appear on the ballot as "Constitutional amendment to reduce the income tax rate in North Carolina to a maximum allowable rate of seven percent (7%)."
-Governor.
-The omission of this sweeping new grant of power to the N.C.G.A. from the ballot language is misleading.
-By failing even to note this fundamental change to the NC Constitution in the caption, the N.C.G.A. has failed in its duty to submit the amendment proposal to the qualified voters of North Carolina.

-98) Plaintiffs seek a declaratory judgment from this Court stating the N.C.G.A. is in violation of N.C.
+The phrase "reduce the income tax rate in North Carolina," suggests that the tax rate currently applicable in the state will be reduced and thus misleads the voters.
+In fact, the current income tax rate is 5.5%, well below 7%.
+The amendment itself will actually lower the maximum allowable income tax cap-which is currently set at 10%.
+By presenting this misleading question on the ballot, the N.C.G.A. has failed in its duty to submit the amendment proposal to the qualified voters of North Carolina. - 98) Plaintiffs seek a declaratory judgment from this Court stating the N.C.G.A. is in violation of N.C.
 Const.
-Art I § 2, 3, 35 and Art.
-XIII § 4 because the vague and incomplete language in Senate Bill 814 and House Bills 913 and 1092 does not satisfy the requirement to submit the proposal of the constitutional amendment to the qualified voters of North Carolina.
+Art I, § 2, 3, 35 and Art.
+XIII, § 4 because the vague and incomplete language in Senate Bill 814 and House Bills 913 and 1092 does not satisfy the requirement to submit the proposal of the constitutional amendment to the qualified voters of North Carolina. - a.

-a.
 House Bill 1092 includes the vague, unfinished new requirement that "voters offering to vote in person shall present photographic identification before voting.
-The

-General Assembly shall enact general laws governing the requirements of such photographic identification, which may include exceptions." (emphasis added).
+The General Assembly shall enact general laws governing the requirements of such photographic identification, which may include exceptions." (emphasis added).
 This provision expressly requires additional legislation to determine what photographic identification will consist of and what exceptions will be made.
 The N.C.G.A. has therefore failed to present a full proposal to the people of North Carolina.